You know who I am and you know what this is and you know it's Friday.

 It's not being covered by the media.

-They're they're distracted by other things.
+They're distracted by other things.

-What are you doing, John, to try to call attention and and what needs to be done there?
+What are you doing, John, to try to call attention and what needs to be done there?

-That's what uh that's what I call it.
+That's what I call it.

-Cars are covered, houses are covered.
+Cars are covered.

-My own grandmother, Granny Rich, uh, had to be rescued on a police boat at her front door.
+My own grandmother, Granny Rich, had to be rescued on a police boat at her front door.

-And uh bunch of bitter clingers, John.
+Yeah, a bunch of bitter clingers, John.

-So but you know, I'm a songwriter, Rush.
+But, you know, I'm a songwriter, Rush.

-I'm a I'm a country singer, but I'm a songwriter, and I thought, well, what's something I could do that that might be bigger than I've I've donated, but something that might get a lot of people to donate, and I wrote a song.
+And I thought, well, what's something I could do that might be bigger than I've donated, but something that might get a lot of people to donate.

 I actually wrote it yesterday called Lend a Hand.

-Um and I made it as a free download, free song.
+And I made it as a free download, free song.

-I'm giving it away uh at John Rich dot com.
+I'm giving it away at johnrich.com.

 You'll see it right there to your right.

-Free download, just put your email address in so we can email it to you, and then there's the donation link right there.
+Just put your email address in so we can email it to you.

-Good, good, good, good.
+Good, good, good.

-Yeah, everybody's everybody's chipping in, the players on it all played last night on it for free, and it's just something I'm trying to do to help the folks out.
+And it's just something I'm trying to do to help the folks out.

-How much water got inside the Grand Ole Opry.
+How much water got inside the Grand Ole Opry?

 I mean, it's heartbreaking.

-I mean, you know, that for a country singer and all the country fans, the Grand Ole Opry is that's it.
+I mean, you know, for a country singer and all the country fans, the Grand Ole Opry is that's it.

-I mean that that's that's the biggest greatest thing we've got, and and uh to see it underwater like that is just unbelievable.
+And to see it underwater like that is just unbelievable.

-The Opry Land Hotel, they're saying won't be open until probably Christmas.
+The Opryland Hotel, they're saying, won't be open until probably Christmas.

-And then like I said, you got all the good country folks out there that just got flooded out and like you said, nobody's hardly talking about it in the media.
+And then, like I said, you've got all the good country folks out there that just got flooded out.

-I find it ironic that our president will go on and and make a special speech about everything under the sun every other minute, but hasn't come on to talk about Tennessee.
+I find it ironic that our president will go on and make a special speech about everything under the sun every other minute, but hasn't come on to talk about Tennessee.

 He hasn't.